R\'enyi security framework against coherent attacks applied to decoy-state QKD: Proofs of Convexity Statements

-We will prove $\renObj_\alpha$'s convexity by relating it to basic convex functions through convexity-preserving transformations.
-Our primary method is to prepend convex (concave) functions with affine maps, which is well known to preserve convexity (concavity).
-Therefore, we state the following lemma for the composition of convex functions and affine maps.
+We will prove the joint convexity of both optimization problems of the single-round quantity \(\hQKD\) and the \(\frenyiSandDown_\alpha\)-normalization constant \(\kappa\) by relating them to other convex functions through convexity-preserving transformations.
+One of our methods is to prepend convex (concave) functions with affine maps, which is well known to preserve convexity (concavity).
+Therefore, for reference, we restate the following lemma from Ref.~\cite{boyd_convex_2004} for the composition of convex functions and affine maps.